For Parents To Teach To Their Children

 Welcome to “Fall, 2021 Back to School” and to lovely weekly enrichment materials for families.
 Each year, families with children preparing for First Confession and First Holy Communion can find the Gospel Reading for the week, Prayers, and a corresponding art project to help your child comprehend the meaning of the passages from Holy Scripture.

 I am Connie Goldin and I write about enrichment ideas for Catholic families, discussions about the weekly readings, and I provide art and homework activities for each week.
 I started this website in 2016, when I began to teach a kindergarten religious education class.
 I wanted parents to see what we did in class each week, so I started this website, which was designed by graphic artist, Kim N. Buckley, posted the readings, and featured the art of the children.
 The following year, I taught a second grade class, with a few third graders, to prepare the children for First Reconciliation and First Holy Communion.
 After that, I decided to keep writing, learning and creating fun art ideas for families.
 I was preparing second and third graders for FHC in my new church in Florida when classes came to a halt by the pandemic.
 The children ultimately were able to receive their First Holy Communion later that summer.
 We are able to have ZOOM meetings the following year and ended up able to celebrate First Holy Communion in church, with families, using social distancing and masks.
 This week, we begin our classes in the church.
-We don’t have a school yet, but the church can be sectioned off to make classes.
+We don’t have a school yet, but we have a plan to build a good school and have good lighting like at https://commerciallightingcompany.co.uk/school-lighting, so they can study well.
+Now the church can be sectioned off to make classes for temporary.
 Let the learning begin!

 I am excited to prepare new material each week for the website, and hope that parents and children can learn and have fun exploring artistic ways to learn about God, Jesus, and stories of the Old Testament and the Gospel.
 Please feel free to communicate with me at firstname.lastname@example.org.
 Let’s get started!